John Cooke

 Map 24A was originally thought to be by or for Byers and was added later when it transpired it was a Cooke plan.

-2. Ignore dating.
-To run sequentially I had to "fiddle" the publish date.
+2. Ignore the dating of individual blog page publication.
+To run sequentially I had to "fiddle" the published date.

 3. If you are aware of further works by Cooke, please let me have details.
 If you notice any mistakes (there are probably many) also contact me at KitTheMap@aol.com.